Southport & Ainsdale: Friday 12th February Course open on main greens.

-Southport & Ainsdale Golf Club is a true championship links course, with first class facilities to match.
-The course is set amongst the dunes on the North West coastline and is another of course designer, James Braid’s great creations.
+Southport & Ainsdale Golf Club is a true championship course, with first class facilities to match.
+The links is set amongst the dunes on the North West coastline and is another of course designer James Braid’s great creations.

 S&A (as it is widely and affectionately known), was founded in 1906, part of the great golf boom around the turn of the 20th century.
 Inevitably the passing of so many years has brought about changes to the course, but the traditional feel of a championship links has been retained.

-The course is a magnificent test of golf, especially with the sea breeze, profusion of heather and gorse combining to provide you with a challenging and immensely enjoyable experience.
+The course is a magnificent test of golf, especially with the sea breeze and profusion of heather and gorse combining to provide a challenging and immensely enjoyable day.

-The recently refurbished clubhouse also provides a splendid setting for unwinding after your round.
+The recently refurbished clubhouse (March 2015) also creates a splendid setting for unwinding after a round.
 The main lounge and patio to the front of the clubhouse provide stunning views across the course, including the 18th green and 1st tee.

-Complemented with a warm welcome and excellent catering, everything is in place for you to enjoy a memorable day.
+Complemented with a warm welcome friendly lounge/bar and exceptional catering, everything is in place for a truly memorable experience.